PX4/PX4-Autopilot/README.md

 Portable reference implementation of the [UAVCAN protocol stack](http://uavcan.org) in C++ for embedded systems and Linux.

+UAVCAN is a lightweight protocol designed for reliable communication in aerospace and robotic applications via CAN bus.

 ## Documentation

 * [UAVCAN website](http://uavcan.org)